Birdwatching in Kenya and Wildlife Tour

 - Entrance fees to all National Parks, Provincial Reserves and other sites / attractions on the specified itinerary

-- Charter flight from Masai Mara to Nairobi on the last day
+- Flight from Masai Mara to Nairobi on the last day

 - Bottled water in vehicle whilst travelling